Pension Wise

-Pension Wise is a free and impartial pension advice service set up by the government of the United Kingdom in 2015.
+Pension Wise is a British free and impartial pension advice service operated by the government of the United Kingdom.
+Pension Wise guidance is delivered via telephone and face to face appointments or online.
+The service is available to people aged 50 years and over with a defined contribution pension to help them understand what they can do with their pension pot(s).

 It offers guidance for people on the pension changes introduced in the 2014 United Kingdom budget.
 Under these changes those with a defined contribution pension scheme are no longer required to buy an annuity.
 Instead they are allowed to take as much or as little from their pension pot as they wish to invest or spend themselves.
 Oliver Wright of The Independent newspaper described this change as the biggest change to pensions in nearly a century.